Marijuana ("pot") intoxication is the euphoria, relaxation, and sometimes undesirable side effects that can occur when people use marijuana.

 Marijuana is often cut with hallucinogens and other, more dangerous drugs that have more serious side effects than marijuana.
 These side effects may include:

-- Acute high blood pressure with headache
+- Sudden high blood pressure with headache

 - Chest pain and heart rhythm disturbances